-This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume31, number3 (2008).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 31, number 3 (2008).
+For more information about the Christian Research Journal, click here.

 One of the most gratifying aspects of using the Internet is being able to have immediate access to the writings of thousands of talented, informed authors, whether they are scholars or novices, Christians or non-Christians.
 The Internet has made it possible for any person to have a public voice and a following.
 Web sites can be started for little or no cost, and maintained with a minimum of effort.
 The Christian with an evangelistic mission is faced with many questions in terms of deciding how to best take advantage of what the Web has to offer.